SidneyNemzer/elm-text-editor/README.md

 - [ ] open decorations (in other words, decorations exist in the buffer but each editor tracks open decorations)
 - [ ] line wrap

-This project is missing many of the features of Ace and CodeMirror, but Ace and CodeMirror have had quite a headstart... about 7 years.
+This project is missing many of the features of Ace and CodeMirror, but Ace and CodeMirror have had quite a head start about 7 years.

+### Shortcuts

+The keyboard shortcuts are mostly based on [Atom][]'s shortcuts (because that's the editor I use day to day, so I know the shortcuts pretty well).

 ## Previous work and Inspiration